 Each mortgage loan in the pool was originated either by a lender approved under our Delegated Underwriting and Servicing product line (a "DUS lender") or by a lender that is not a DUS lender but that has been determined by us to meet our eligibility standards.
 All of the mortgage loans were underwritten in accordance with the underwriting guidelines set forth in the Multifamily Guide (as defined in "FANNIE MAE PURCHASE PROGRAM-Multifamily Guide") except to the extent that we permit waivers from those standards.
 See "THE MORTGAGE LOANS."
 The pool includes either a single mortgage loan or several mortgage loans with differing characteristics.
 Because we change our loan eligibility requirements and underwriting standards from time to time, it is possible that not all the mortgage loans in the pool were subject to the same eligibility and underwriting standards.
-These differences, and differences in the characteristics of each mortgage loan in the pool, may affect the likelihood that a borrower will prepay a loan under various prevailing economic circumstances or the likelihood that a borrower will become delinquent.
+These differences, and differences in the characteristics of each mortgage loan in the pool, may affect the likelihood that a borrower will prepay a loan under various prevailing economic circumstances or the likelihood that a borrower will prepay a loan under various prevailing economic circumstances or the likelihood that a borrower will prepay a loan under various prevailing economic circumstances or the likelihood that a borrower will become delinquent.
 Thus, any such differences may affect the rate of prepayment of the certificates, which rate may not reflect historical payment averages or average prepayment speeds of otherwise similar certificates issued at the same time.
 This is especially true if the pool includes only one mortgage loan or a small number of mortgage loans.